kojiwong/CompHeatmaps/README.md

 This package heavily depends on the metatranscriptomic pipeline dada2 for data preprocessing and creation of abundance matrices.
-This package also utilizes gplot to create heatmap illustrations of abundances.
+This package also utilizes gplots to create heatmap illustrations of abundances and ggplot2 to export the created plot.

 ## References

 - A framework for human microbiome research.
-Human Microbiome Project Consortium, Nature, 486 (2012), pp. 215-221.
+Human Microbiome Project Consortium, *Nature*, 486 (2012), pp. 215-221.

 - Structure, function and diversity of the healthy human microbiome.
-  Human Microbiome Project Consortium, Nature, 486 (2012), pp. 207–214.
+  Human Microbiome Project Consortium, *Nature*, 486 (2012), pp. 207–214.

 - Warnes G, Bolker B, Bonebakker L, Gentleman R, Huber W, Liaw A, Lumley T, Maechler M, Magnusson A, Moeller S, Schwartz M, Venables B (2022).